 Located within a 5-10 minute drive of the chairlifts or sandy beach;

 Upside appreciation profile.

 A search produces 40 results from which a shortlist of best fit properties is selected.
-Candidates cannot suffer from pricing defects, environmental defects or shell and core/floor plan defects.
-The top 25% of the results yields 10 possibilities that make the final cut.
+Candidates cannot suffer from pricing defects, environmental defects, or shell and core/floor plan defects.
+The top 25% of the results yield 10 possibilities that make the final cut.

 Experience suggests that only 2 of the presented homes are likely to be of serious interest which is a small fraction of total inventory.
 The challenge here has to do with statistical probability: The odds that one of the two shortlisted properties is owned by one of five price realistic sellers is only 10% (2/10 x 5/10 = 10/100) making the chances of a successful acquisition both frustrating and alarmingly challenging.

 So much for buyers who think they are going to get the deal of a lifetime, from sellers who are patiently willing to sell, on the one day that buyer happens to be in town looking at real estate.

 Data research, shows the following to be true:

 The Northern Michigan property market is at the end of a 10-year structural correction cycle.

 Leading Indicators show inventory levels below long-term absorption averages.

 Capital markets are improving as a result of the biggest stock market run-up in modern economic history.